bhagyeshprabhu/crawler-scraper/README.md

 Execute the unit test cases with command --> activator test

-Create a delivery package with command --> activator pack
+Create a delivery package with command --> activator pack-archive